How to Visit Rome & Rome Itinerary

 Churches and Basilicas

-Let’s start by the day going out.
-We stayed at Campo di Firoi, so on our way to Piazza Venezia we popped by a few churches.
+Let’s start with the day going out.
+We stayed at Campo di Fiori, so on our way to Piazza Venezia, we popped by a few churches.
 You can either enter them quickly or just pass them.
-There are so many of them that’s hard to truly recommend one or the other.
-During your stay in Rome, you should go to explore as many as possible.
-Most of them are breath-taking.
+There are so many of them that it’s hard to truly recommend one or the other.
+During your stay in Rome, you should explore as many places as possible.
+Most of them are breathtaking.

 Piazza Venezia & Altar of the Fatherland

-First stop of the Rome Itinerary day 1, is Piazza Venezia, one of the main squares of Rome.
+The first stop on day 1 of the Rome itinerary is Piazza Venezia, one of Rome’s main squares.
 As this square is only a big roundabout, it’s a quick stop to simply enjoy the Altar of the Fatherland.
-If later during the day, you have some free time, you can always visit it, but personally we didn’t.
-Most of those recent monuments are often more majestic from outside.
+If you have some free time later in the day, you can always visit it, but we didn’t.
+Most of those recent monuments are often more majestic from the outside.

-Be careful on Venice square, it is not easy to cross and there are lots of cars.
-Unfortunately to pursuit the day, you will have to.
+Be careful on Venice Square, it is not easy to cross, and there are lots of cars.
+Unfortunately, to pursue the day, you will have to.

 Trajan Forum

-Next, and on your way to the Colosseum, you will walk along the Trajan Forum which was the was the last of the Imperial fora to be constructed in ancient Rome.
+Next, on your way to the Colosseum, you will walk through the Trajan Forum, the last of the Imperial fora to be constructed in ancient Rome.
 The ruins are simply amazing and super big.
 You just need to walk all along them toward the colosseum.

-In the middle there is a bridge where you can seat for a while and enjoy the Roman sun and the ruins altogether.
+In the middle, there is a bridge where you can sit for a while and enjoy the Roman sun and the ruins altogether.
 This is one of our favourite spots in Rome.
-Perfect to enjoy some suns in the middle of an unique landscape.
+Perfect to enjoy some sun in the middle of a unique landscape.

-If you feel like it, the ruins can also be also visited.
+If you feel like it, the ruins can also be visited.

 Arch of Constantine